Skip to main content

 5 mentions Positive Neutral Negative

-The game's stability is mixed, with some users experiencing no major bugs or glitches, while others report technical issues and occasional bugs affecting gameplay.
-Overall, it is not severely broken but could benefit from improved polish and bug fixes.
+The game’s stability is generally mixed, with some users experiencing few to no bugs or glitches, while others report technical issues and bugs affecting gameplay.
+Overall, it is not game-breaking, but occasional glitches and control problems detract from the experience.

 • “And as usual you will die because of controls and glitches.”